 Strength training would further come in handy when, on the following ship contract I was assigned to, I was assigned to the "specialty dancer and aerialist" category.
 Holding my own weight was one thing, but climbing silks and flying around holding onto a partner in the air proved another test of my own willpower and credibility.
 Another facet of the importance of being stronger than your show was right before my eyes, and in my hands, many many nights on stage!
 I was equally grateful for the knowledge I had given myself in nutrition; what works for my body, what doesn't, what to come prepared with as I headed for another stint at sea.
 It was a much more pleasant experience than the first time around.
 Having a happy belly makes SUCH a different when you're in a costume, flying through the air night after night!

-The coordination of strength, stability, clean fuel, and mindful appreciation for what makes my body sing (or dance, for that matter!) is what led me to where I am today.
-I enjoy helping people understand that you truly don't need to view life's ins and outs as an excuse for sacrificing your health and well being.
+The coordination of strength, stability, clean fuel, and mindful appreciation for what makes my body sing (and dance, for that matter!) is what led me to where I am today.
 You need to be stronger than your show; you need to prioritize yourself so that you are ready for whatever life brings you on a daily basis.